 Labels placed inside the form field (aka “inline labels”) are widespread in mobile apps and sites — almost to the point of being a best (mal)practice.
 Yet in every usability test we’ve conducted inline labels have suffered from major usability problems.
 Mobile included.

-Perhaps the popularity of inline labels on mobile is due to Apple’s extensive use of them, or the great simplistic look they afford, or their space efficiency — most likely it’s combination of all those factors.
+Perhaps the popularity of inline labels on mobile is due to Apple’s extensive use of them, or the great simplistic look they afford, or their space efficiency — most likely it’s a combination of all those factors.
 And while good looks and space efficiency are valid benefits of inline labels, these are by far outweighed by the major usability drawbacks of inline labels, the most significant of which is the loss of context.

-The problem then arise when the label disappears (as they do with inline labels when users begin typing, and in some cases even upon entering the field) — suddenly the only context for the field is the user’s own input.
+The problem then arises when the label disappears (as inline labels do when users begin typing, and in some cases even upon entering the field) — suddenly the only context for the field is the user’s own input.

-During the mobile e-commerce study, inline labels caused severe flow and typing issues and on validation errors the subjects often deleted their entire input just to see the label again.
-In a few instances these issues were so severe the subjects abandoned the site.
+During the mobile e-commerce study, inline labels caused severe flow and typing issues and on validation errors the users often deleted their entire input just to see the label again.
+In a few instances these issues were so severe the users abandoned the site.

-During the study, we observed multiple test subjects enter “Houston” as their search query at Fandango, however, this returned a cryptic validation error: “Please enter a valid location.”
+For example, during the study, we observed multiple users enter “Houston” as their search query at Fandango, however, this returned a cryptic validation error: “Please enter a valid location.”
 Why on earth would Houston be an invalid location?
 Well, it turns out the inline label says “City, State OR Zip Code”, so users will have to write “Houston, Texas”.
 However, because the inline label isn’t visible anymore, the user has no way of knowing this.

 It is this loss of context which makes inline labels a poor choice in most cases.
 However, there are a few instances where inline labels do have merit.

-However, as soon as there are more fields, different types of data is needed, or the fields are used infrequently, inline labels become problematic.
+However, as soon as there are more fields, different types of data are needed, or the fields are used infrequently inline labels become problematic.
 Also, if there are requirements for the field input, inline labels are typically a poor choice even if it is only a single field, as the earlier Fandango “Houston” example illustrates.

-It should be underscored that inline placeholder text in and of itself isn’t bad (in fact, it’s a great feature), it just shouldn’t be used for the primary label.
+It should be underscored that inline placeholder text in and of itself isn’t bad (in fact, it’s a great feature) — it just shouldn’t be used for the primary label.
 Instead, inline placeholder text is perfect for brief descriptions that may help frame or further clarify the field’s context without being necessary to understand it.

 The Exception to the Exception

 Inline labels shouldn’t be used for drop-downs either.
-A great deal of sites with list sorting features have the label “Sort by” as a drop-down option (in effect an “inline label”) as opposed to a separate permanent label.
+A great deal of sites with list-sorting features have the label “Sort by” as a drop-down option (in effect an “inline label”) as opposed to a separate permanent label.
 Despite the sorting drop-down being a single field, this particular type of inline label caused problems during testing.

 Users can’t be expected to minutely study labels in order to figure out their meaning — rather the text is hastily scanned to form a quick understand of the interface.
-As a consequence, when embedding the label as an option in drop-downs, it is easily interpreted for the current / selected sorting, and this type of inline label should therefore be avoided despite the sorting drop-down being a single field.
+As a consequence, when embedding the label as an option in drop-downs, it is easily (mis)interpreted for the current / selected sorting, and this type of inline label should therefore be avoided despite the sorting drop-down being a single field.